 Pieces can be composed before arriving in Darmstadt, with time for fine-tuning and experimentation during the workshop.
 Pieces can also be created completely during the workshop.

 It is planned to perform the pieces or works-in-progress in a final presentation.

 Applicants must already be enrolled for the Summer Course!
-Registration & booking will start on 22 January 2020.
-Summer Course participants will be informed when and how to apply.
+As soon as the booking period is over, summer course participants will be informed where to send their application.

 If you have questions, please e-mail email@example.com!